Image Database¶

 this is not a real database, but it provides similar behaviors

-An image database is made of:
+- An image database is made of:

-• a set of image files stored such that they can all be listed using a shell globbing pattern process by the python glob tool.
-For example the pattern */*.jpg lists all .jpg images found in any subfolder for the current directory.
+- a set of image files stored such that they can all be listed using a shell globbing pattern process by the python glob tool.
+For example the pattern

-To load such as databse with python, do:
+- To load such as databse with python, do:

->>> db, invalid, output = database.parse_image_db('openalea/rhizoscan/test/data/pipeline/arabidopsis/database.ini')
+>>> from rhizoscan.root.pipeline import database >>> db, invalid, output = database.parse_image_db('openalea/rhizoscan/test/data/pipeline/arabidopsis/database.ini')

-This function returns:
+- This function returns:

-invalid:the list of files that correspond to the globbing pattern but for which filename included metadata were not recognized
+db: The database invalid: the list of files that correspond to the globbing pattern but for which filename included metadata were not recognized output: the relative path for storing computed data

-Database descriptor:
+Database descriptor:¶

 To understand how to make a database ini file, let’s look at the exemple in [rhisoscan-dir]/test/data/pipeline/arabidopsis/database.ini: